-Resident Student Coordinator 201B Applied Science Buidling 814-865-6364 / myw5290@psu.edu graduation.
+Resident Student Coordinator 201B Applied Science Builling 814-865-6364 / myw5290@psu.edu Melissa is the head administrative assistant for the Acoustics program.
+As the Resident Student Coordinator, she maintains contact with resident students from the application process through to graduation.
 She will be tracking your progress and sending you email reminders along the way, and she will be your primary contact regarding all of the milestones including paperwork for assistantships, wages, comprehensive and oral exams, SARI, and final dissertations.
 She is your liaison to the Graduate School, and she can also help you with access to buildings and labs.
 Please see Melissa with any questions you have or any assistance you need throughout your academic career.